ibioChile/Transcriptomics-R-Workshop-public/Session1-Temporal_Analysis/3_Pipeline-Gene_expression_analysis.md

 dim(dgList3)
 ```

-    ## [1] 21960    30
+    ## [1] 22043    30

 Now, let’s compare all samples pre and post filtering with a density
 plot.
 The following lines produce a density of log-CPM values for (A)
 raw pre-filtered data and (B) post-filtered data for each sample.

 Dotted vertical lines mark the log-CPM threshold that we use (cpm \>1).
-Samples are colored by time as it is represented in the legend.
+Samples are colored by time as it is represented on the legend.

 ``` r
 nsamples <- ncol(dgList)